opendocsg/slw-judgments-backfill/2008_SGHC_224/report.md

 It is immaterial for the purposes of this case whether this or an earlier revised edition of the Act is used.

-Although that is strictly the position at law, in practice, as was observed by the Court of Appeal in _JD Ltd v Comptroller of Income Tax_ [2006] 1 SLR 484 at [51], the Comptroller has made some concessions as regards the deductibility of expenses in the ascertainment of income not falling under s 10(1)(a).
+Although that is strictly the position at law, in practice, as was observed by the Court of Appeal in _JD Ltd v Comptroller of Income Tax_ <span class="citation">[2006] 1 SLR 484</span> at [51], the Comptroller has made some concessions as regards the deductibility of expenses in the ascertainment of income not falling under s 10(1)(a).

  Copyright © Government of Singapore.